 Students must successfully complete all components of the Didactic phase before participating in the Clinical phase.
 Students are required to engage in clinical education practicums during their training.
 The DCE and the clinical team are responsible for scheduling all clinical rotations.
-Student preferences will be considered for preceptor requests, preceptor/site availability, and rotation timing.
+Student preferences will be considered for preceptor requests, preceptor/site availability, and rotation timing; however, these requests are not guaranteed.
 Supervised clinical experiences are based on mandatory course requirements, the learning needs of the student, and site availability.
 Students will only be placed at sites with active affiliation agreements.